Murbin/shop-bike-rent/README.md

 7 Styled-components beacause with thease we an create components with css , where we can use variables and media queries, all in the same place.

 8 I18next library to translate the words depending of the selected languaje.

+9 React.lazy because React renders every page route, even when you don’t need it at that moment.
+React lazy Load the minimal code to the browser that will render a page.
+This improve performance and better TTI results.